 Since I exercise frequently, I try to consume the recommended daily amount of protein my body needs to aid in muscle development.
 Our bodies don't store proteins the way they do fat, so we need to maintain a steady daily source of it.
 However, I rarely get enough in my diet — even when I'm trying — simply because I find it difficult to eat meat (a prime source of protein) with every meal.

-Protein-Packed Chicken & Avocado Salad Recipe
+Protein-Packed Chicken and Avocado Salad

 Rinse the spinach leaves well and add them to 2 salad bowls.
 Divide the shredded chicken evenly amongst both bowls, then split the cranberries and cashews and add to each bowl.
 Cut a small avocado into strips and place those atop the salad.
 If you're a bacon fan, you can add bacon as a topper.